JaHerbas/dsc-postgrad-repo-org-exercises/README.md

 The latter is much more descriptive!

-There are two ways to change the name of a github repository.
+There are two ways to change the name of a GitHub repository.
 It can be done [through the terminal or through GitHub on the repository website](https://help.github.com/en/github/administering-a-repository/renaming-a-repository).

 This example shows using the repository on GitHub: